elunna/recipes/sides_and_appetizers/cauliflower mash.md

 to match nearly any style of cuisine.
-Add more chicken broth if you like it extra creamy, or keep the chicken broth to just a tablespoon or so if you prefer it
+Add more chicken broth if you like it extra creamy, or keep the chicken broth to just a tbsp or so if you prefer it
 _ really thick.
 Try topping with crumbled Whole30-compliant bacon or crispy prosciutto; add a blend of fresh herbs like rosemary, oregano, and thyme;
-kick it up a notch with 2 tablespoons of grated, peeled fresh horseradish root or
+kick it up a notch with 2 tbsp of grated, peeled fresh horseradish root or
-1 teaspoon chili powder; add a dollop of whole grain mustard (perfect alongside pork); or stir in shredded cabbage and kale sautéed in clarified butter or ghee.
+1 tsp chili powder; add a dollop of whole grain mustard (perfect alongside pork); or stir in shredded cabbage and kale sautéed in clarified butter or ghee.